 - It indicates the financial health of a company, i.e., a positive value is an indication of a healthy company.
 In contrast, a negative or declining value is a signal of weak financial health.

 Now, let us have a look at the disadvantages of a Book Value:

 - Usually, the assets are carried at historical value, unless it is revalued, which is typically lower than the market value and eventually the understates the book value.

 Book value of equity is an important concept because it helps in the interpretation of the financial health of a company or firm as it is the fair value of the residual assets after all the liabilities are paid off.
-From the perspective of an analyst or investor, it is all the better if the balance sheet of the company is marked to market, i.e. it captures the most current market value of the assets and the liabilities.
+From the perspective of an analyst or investor, it is all the better if the balance sheet of the companyBalance Sheet Of The CompanyA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. is marked to market, i.e., it captures the most current market value of the assets and the liabilities.

-This has been a guide to what is Book Value of Equity.
+This article has been a guide to what is Book Value of Equity.
 Here we discuss how to calculate book value of equity along with its formula, examples, & Excel template.
 You can learn more about accounting from following articles –